thabo104/appstore-alexa-docs/_docs/firetv/webapps_firetv/fire-tv-cordova-plugin-catalog.md

     ```

     If you are using [WASK][the-web-app-starter-kit-for-fire-tv] to build your application, note that WASK is intended to work with Amazon’s customized version of Cordova (and not vanilla Cordova).
 As a result, the listener is `onAmazonPlatformReady`.
 The [onDeviceReady](https://cordova.apache.org/docs/en/latest/cordova/events/events.html#deviceready) event tells the webapp that Cordova is finished executing and that it is okay to start executing Cordova-related code, such as setting the `signedIn` status.

+{% include tip.html content="To test the deep linking when your catalog has not been ingested yet, see [Test Cases for Verifying Fire TV Deep Links](https://developer.amazon.com/public/solutions/devices/fire-tv/docs/catalog/test-cases-for-verifying-deep-links-from-your-fire-tv-catalog)." %}

 {% include links.html %}